Canon 300D vs 600D

 - More modern: Reflects 7 years and 5 months of technical progress since the 300D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 600D is the clear winner of the contest (16 : 1 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 600D is the clear winner of the contest (16 : 2 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 The above review scores should be interpreted with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.